WTIGER001/sfcmap/README.md

 ## Prority 2
 - Try out some plugins
 -- Draw
+- Router for maps and 'back button'.
+Router should also support a coordinate center and zoom
-- Smoother zoom ( less spacing between soom levels)
+- Smoother zoom ( less spacing between Zoom levels) (Hard)
 - Refilter when someone assumes a group (change to unchecklist)
 - Use buttons for tool bar
 - Toolbar fix for enablement
-- Map Tab : Styling and typeography
-- Map Tab: Slide out pannel to choose more
-- Rename tabs
 - Map: Square Graticules (w/ controls)

 ## Priority 3